caseywdunn/course_bio_philosophy/readme.md

 ## Readings

+Most readings will come from:

+    Peter Godfrey-Smith.
+2013.
+Philosophy of Biology.
+Princeton University Press.
+ISBN:978-0691174679

+This text is abbreviated as PGS in the schedule below.

-Readings will be drawn from the literature, and provided 5 days before each class.
-See the bibliography below for example sources.
+Additional readings will be drawn from the literature, and provided 5 days before each class.

 ## Academic integrity